astronomer/docs/learn/airflow-opensearch.md

 [OpenSearch](https://opensearch.org/) is an open source distributed search and analytics engine based on [Apache Lucene](https://lucene.apache.org/).
 It offers advanced search capabilities on large bodies of text alongside powerful machine learning plugins.
 The [OpenSearch Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers-opensearch/stable/index.html) offers modules to easily integrate OpenSearch with Airflow.

-In this tutorial you'll use Airflow to orchestrate the creation of an index in OpenSearch, ingestion of the lyrics of the musical Hamilton into the index, and a search query on the index to find out which character and song mention a user-provided keyword the most.
+In this tutorial you'll use Airflow to create an index in OpenSearch, ingest the lyrics of the musical Hamilton into the index, and run a search query on the index to see which character most often sings a specific word.

 ## Why use Airflow with OpenSearch?